leblancmeneses/actions/README.md

 ## Affected Action

-This task generates a JSON object to streamline your pipeline by skipping unnecessary steps and running only those affected by `changes`.
-It also aligns git commits with images via `recommended_imagetags` and `shas`, simplifying GitOps strategies.
+This task generates a JSON object to optimize your pipeline by skipping unnecessary steps and executing only those impacted by `changes`.
+It also aligns Git commits with images using `recommended_imagetags` and `shas`, which represent hashes of the dependency graph defined by specified rules.

+We recommend using `changes` for pull requests and `shas` for core branches like `main`, `develop`, and `prod`, serving as a dependency graph key for caching purposes.

 ```yaml